-For nearly 200 years, Norwich University’s guiding values and mission have helped create an atmosphere of excellence.
-We are the nation’s oldest private military college and the birthplace of ROTC and serve a diverse student body that reflects the world today.
+For 200 years, Norwich University’s Guiding Values and mission have helped create an atmosphere of excellence.
+We are the nation’s oldest private military college and the birthplace of ROTC, serving a diverse student body that reflects the world today.

-Norwich faculty and staff challenge all of our students to push themselves academically, socially, and as leaders to realize their full potential.
-Our graduates build upon their Norwich educations to launch or grow careers and make outsized contributions to their communities, the nation, and the world.
+Norwich faculty and staff challenge all of our students to push themselves academically, socially, and as leaders.
+Our graduates build upon their Norwich educations to launch or grow careers and make outsized contributions to their communities, the nation and the world.

 There are more than 3,500 colleges in the USA from which to choose.
 How is Norwich University different from them, and does it matter?
 The answer depends on what you want from your college experience.

 Norwich University’s campus is nestled in the Green Mountains of central Vermont, USA.
-Montpelier, the state capital, is about a half-hour drive from the college.
+Montpelier, the state capital, is about a half-hour’s drive from the university, and Boston, New York and Montreal are just a few hours’ drive.
+The Northfield campus is small, safe, and community-oriented.
+This year, Norwich is home to students from 40 states and 38 countries from across the globe.

 “To give our youth an education that shall be American in its character – to enable them to act as well as to think – to execute as well as to conceive – to tolerate all opinions when reason is left free to combat them – to make moral, patriotic, efficient, and useful citizens, and to qualify them for all those high responsibilities resting upon a citizen in this free republic.”